Every year since my kids were young, we've celebrated 'Christmas in July'.

-The first thing to do is to designate which day you plan to celebrate - you can choose July 25th if you'd like it to be the same day as Christmas, or any other day you'd like.
+The first thing I do is to designate a day when we plan to celebrate - you can choose July 25th if you'd like it to be the same day as Christmas, or any other day during the month.
 I always choose a day that I know will allow us enough time to do some baking, read a few books, take in a holiday movie and maybe do a craft.

 The holidays get busy so there's always a few books that we wanted to read but didn't get to because of the craziness.
 Check your local library for some of the holiday items they've purchased in order to prepare for this year's Christmas season.